The clock struck midnight. It rang flat in the darkened cottage. Tired, arhythmic. Shockingly loud in the still night.

 Unsure, the woman in tartan accepted, held the flame close to her chest.
 "Thank you," she mumbled, eyes flicking down, as if embarrassed.

-The älf still offered his hand.
-"Please, come."
+The creature still offered his hand.
+"Come, come."

 Hesitant, trembling with cold, the walker tilted her head, met the cordial, black eyes.
 She took the hand.

 Leif watched them cross to the dolmen, hand in hand.
 Then, stop.
-The älf motioned into the interior, looked to the woman.
-"Pass through, and your walk will finally be ended."
+Smiling-eyes motioned into the interior, looked to the woman.
+"Pass through.
+Your walk will be ended."

 Once more, they met eyes.
 "Go," said he.
 "You have come so far."